 Pauling substantiates his recommendation by looking at the world of flora and fauna.
-Humans are about the only living creature whose body can’t produce Vitamin C. Most animals and all plants can.
+Humans are probably the only living creature whose bodies can’t produce Vitamin C. Most animals and all plants can.
 We have lost that ability in ancient times.

 Yet Vitamin C protects us against harmful influences like stress, air pollution and several infections.

-Robert Cathcart, an orthomolecular doctor, prescribed his patients as much Vitamin C as their body could handle.
+Robert Cathcart, an orthomolecular doctor, prescribed his patients as much Vitamin C as their bodies could handle.
 He called that the principle of intestinal tolerance.
-You’ll get diarrhea from too much Vitamin C intake.
+You’ll get diarrhoea from too much Vitamin C intake.

 By prescribing grams of the vitamin to swallow every hour, he would quickly find out how much that patient could handle.
-As soon as they would get diarrhea, he would know what the right dose at that moment was.
+As soon as they would get diarrhoea, he knew what the right dose at that moment was.